 - Cognitive behavioral therapy (CBT): One-to-one sessions or group sessions can help you break the pattern of negative thinking and recalibrate your unrealistic expectations of being a mother.

-IPT involves one-to-one sessions with a therapist so you can talk to him or her about the issues you’re facing.
-This allows you to identify the specific problems you face within your circle of colleagues, friends, and family, enabling you to understand your situation better.
-As with CBT, expect the treatment to go on for three to four months.6
+- Interpersonal therapy (IPT): One-to-one sessions with a therapist can help you identify the problems you face within your circle of colleagues, friends, and family, enabling you to understand your situation better.
+45

-Antidepressants may be used in various combinations or paired with therapy as needed.
-They help restore the balance of chemicals in the brain to bring your mood back on track.
-However, side effects like feeling sick, a dry mouth, blurred vision, dizziness, agitation, shakiness, or constipation and the possibility of passing on the drugs through breast milk are concerns that keep many women away from getting the help they need.7
+- Antidepressants: Used in various combinations or paired with therapy, they restore the balance of chemicals in the brain to bring your mood back on track.
+However, side effects like feeling sick, a dry mouth, blurred vision, dizziness, agitation, shakiness, or constipation and the possibility of passing on the drugs through breast milk are common concerns.6

 Research has shown that aromatherapy can help ease the anxiety as well as depressive symptoms associated with postpartum depression.
 In one study, a blend of the essential oils of rose otto with lavender was used in 15-minute sessions for 4 weeks.
 Women who used aromatherapy saw significant improvements in their symptoms compared to those in the control group.
 They also reported no adverse effects.8